RC-eng/SignUp-API/README.md

 # SignUp-API
-This is a Sign-Up API using Node.js, React.js for my Full-Stack Dev exam.
+This is a Sign-Up API using Node.js, React.js for my exam.